FACILITIES

 Resources include:

-• Scanning probe microscopes including atomic force microscopes and scanning tunneling microscopes
+- Scanning probe microscopes including atomic force and scanning tunneling microscopes

-• A suite of spectroscopy instruments for Raman, Fluorescence, UV/VIS/NIR absorption, particle sizing, thin film, and thermal characterization
+- A suite of optical spectroscopy instruments for Raman, Fluorescence, UV/VIS/NIR absorption, particle sizing, thin film, and thermal characterization

-• Laser cutter, 3D printers, and personal CNC machines for rapid fabrication
+- Laser cutters, 3D printers, and personal CNC machines for digital fabrication

-We are a member fo the NSF Materials Research Facilities Network (MRFN) to help facilitate access to our tools for any interested user.
+Our tools are available on DMR-FIRST to help facilitate access to our tools for any interested user.

 If you’d like to start using our tools, please visit our Getting Started page.